borealis-agency/next-starter/template/README.md

 Make sure you have [Volta](https://volta.sh/) installed in order to automatically use proper Node.js and npm versions while working on the project.

-Volta is also used to clone this project with proper Node.js and npm versions

 All commands in any of the documentation in this project are ran from this project root, unless specified otherwise!

 ## Getting Started